 We usually have a good idea of what our signal strength will be ahead of time, and if we find out differently, we enjoy a night of free time off-grid and then get the wheels rolling to some signal.

 In this case, quoting extended deadlines and not moving to an “unknown” area the day before a project is due will serve you well.

 5) Entrepreneurship and new ideas everywhere!

-I know, it’s just the nature of being an entrepreneur to see opportunity everywhere, and years ago I discovered this about myself, but that actually gets magnified on the road since you’re seeing new opportunities all the time.
+It’s just the nature of being an entrepreneur to see opportunity everywhere, and years ago, I discovered this about myself, but that actually gets magnified on the road since you’re seeing new opportunities all the time.

 Being on the road means that you see new things all the time – an idea you’ve never considered before is nearly a daily occurrence, and it can seem like this is THE ONE that could change the world – a business that needs a little tweak, an idea that one person implemented that could apply to a different industry, a service that could easily be reciprocal for another similar business that you know of… the possibilities are endless.